Search

 Minutes

-Within the next seven months, San Antonio will experience a rare marvel—two solar eclipses.
+Within seven months, San Antonio will experience a rare marvel—two solar eclipses.
 A total solar eclipse occurs somewhere in the world about once every 18 months.
 However, it is rare for the same location to see two within such a short time span.

-On October 14, 2023, we will witness an annular eclipse.
+On October 14, 2023, we witnessed an annular eclipse.
 Then on April 8, 2024, we will see a total eclipse.

 Eclipses in San Antonio

-Eclipse maps by NASA Scientific Visualization Studio.
+Eclipse map by NASA Scientific Visualization Studio.

 2024 Total Eclipse • April 8